Smart Lighting Contractor

 Smart Lighting and PoE Technology

 Smart lighting works alongside digital building sensors to provide information as needed.
 This connectivity can be boosted by incorporating Power over Ethernet technology, or PoE.
 PoE lighting is another valuable tool for the development of smart buildings.
 While many devices such as cameras or phones once required the use of a power cable and an ethernet cable, PoE provides the necessary power for a device solely through an ethernet cable.
-Cameras and phones that are PoE enables only require an ethernet cable to function, and PoE lighting is no different.
+Cameras and phones that are PoE enable only require an ethernet cable to function, and PoE lighting is no different.

 Digital sensors, smart lighting, and Power over Ethernet technology are all part of a connected building.
-A network of smart lighting can ensure workers perform at their best, while maintaining the efficiency of a smart building.
+A network of smart lighting can ensure workers perform at their best while maintaining the efficiency of a smart building.
 Keeping workers happy, healthy, and efficient is a difficult goal to achieve, but C&C Technology Group can provide you with the greater connectivity you need to maximize the potential of your teams, and your building.
 Contacting a smart lighting contractor is just the first step.

 Creating Smart Building Systems

-Hours of planning by a smart lighting contractor goes into the creation and customization of a smart building system.
+Hours of planning by a smart lighting contractor go into the creation and customization of a smart building system.
 This may include 2D sketches, 3D design, mapping and engineering considerations, and more.
 Our team also considers things that may be common sense.
 For example, minimizing any thermal bridging so that there are no major temperature fluctuations during the workday.

 We’ll also think about the occupants of the building.
 These people will naturally give off their own body heat, which means the more there are inside, the more we will need to consider the temperature.
 Occupants also require so many plugs and the right lighting.
 Lacking either of these things could result in underperformance.
 Rather than going off of a baseline assumption, we are able to create a smart building system that actually monitors what your occupants prefer, need, and don’t like.